The 9 Best Home Remedies for a Lack of Appetite

 - Dress with extra virgin olive oil: this provides calories and enhances the flavor of all the ingredients.

-We think you may also enjoy reading this article: The Best Foods to Eliminate Hunger without Weight Gain
+We think you may also enjoy reading this article: When Is the Right Time to Eat?

 3. Plan your meals